hande-qmc/hande/documentation/input.rst

     http://crd.lbl.gov/~kewu/ps/trlan_.html, for more details.
 The default is 40.
 **lanczos_solutions** *nsolns*
     Set the number of eigenvalues (and eigenvectors, if required) to be found via Lanczos diagonlisation.
 The default is 5.
+The Hamiltonian matrix is constructed in block diagonal form using spin and crystal momentum conservation rules.  nsolns is the number of solutions found per block.
 **lanczos_solns** *nsolns*
     Synonym for **lanczos_solutions**.